Mookeis/CP317-W2018-G3/README.md

   * Check migrations with `python manage.py makemigrations --settings=subby_project.settings.development` first.
   * Ensure that migrations have been performed; run `python manage.py migrate --settings=subby_project.settings.development`.
   * From the project directory, run `python manage.py runserver --settings=subby_project.settings.development`.
 Subby will be running at `http://127.0.0.1:8000`. `localhost:8000` will be rejected by recaptcha.

+#### Production
+  * The project will be running at https://cp317-w2018-g3.herokuapp.com/ for a period of time after the submission date.
+Note that latent errors still listed in the SQA documentation, such as image uploading, will still be present.

 #### Testing
   * Run tests (without coverage): `python run manage.py test --settings=subby_project.settings.development`